learn-co-curriculum/phrg-ruby-linting/README.md

 ## Linters

 In techonology, a `linter` refers to a tool that analyzes source code to flag programming errors, bugs, stylistic errors, and suspicious constructs.
-The analysis performed by lint tools can also serve to inform developers of better coding conventions that may optimize performance (generate faster executing code) or improve security.
+The analysis performed by lint tools can also serve to inform developers of better coding conventions that may improve security or optimize performance (generate faster executing code).

 Every programming language has its own linting libraries.
 Nitro is no exception.
-The library we use for linting Javascript is called [`ESLint`](https://eslint.org/).
-And the library we use for linting Ruby is called [`Rubocop`](https://rubocop.readthedocs.io/en/latest/).
+The library we use for linting Ruby is called [`Rubocop`](https://rubocop.readthedocs.io/en/latest/).
+And the library we use for linting Javascript is called [`ESLint`](https://eslint.org/).

 ## Code Style

-Code style can be boiled down to anything that is a stylistic choice in the code that has little to no affect on its behavior.
-An infamous example of a stylistic code choice is using tabs versus spaces.
-Another Ruby specific example is using `map` vs. `collect`.
-These differences have no effect on our code's behavior but will cause slight inconsistency with how the code reads.
+Code style can be boiled down to anything that is a stylistic choice that has little to no affect on code's behavior.
+An infamous example of a stylistic code choice is using tabs versus spaces for indentation.
+Another Ruby specific example is using the `map` vs. the `collect` enumerator.
+These differences have no effect on our code's behavior, but will cause slight inconsistency with how the code reads.

 Isn’t it enough that our code works?
 Well, there are a couple of reasons to care about our code styles.
 The first is consistency.
-A large codebase with multiple team members strives to make that codebase look as if it was written by just one author.
-When a team agrees on a given style, it will help keep the code looking similar file to file.
-When everyone follows the same code conventions, this also helps keep source control changes to a minimum.
-For example, Terry may like using double quotes but Briana may prefer using single quotes.
-But changing quotes style in a pull request causes unneeded confusion when another developer reviews the changes on Github.
-Deciding on one way to use quotes is not really about preference, but about writing clean and consistent code.
+A large codebase with multiple team members strives to make that codebase look as if it was written by one author.
+Once a team agrees on a given style, it helps to keep the code looking similar in every file.
+This also helps keep source control changes to a minimum.

+For example, Terry may like to use double quotes but Briana may prefer to use single quotes.
+When Terry modifies updates quotes to his liking and pushes them to Github, it makes it harder for another developer to understand and review the more important changes in his pull request.
+Deciding on one way to use quotes is not really about preference, but about minimizing changes and superfluous code style discussions amongst the team.
+There are more important issues to discuss.

 ## Install Rubocop

 ![Rubocop Logo](https://raw.githubusercontent.com/powerhome/phrg-ruby-linting/master/rubo-logo-horizontal.png?raw=true "Rubocop Logo")

-The Nitro codebase adheres to most of the default configurations that come with using Rubocop.
-Start by installing this gem to your laptop:
+The Nitro codebase uses most of the default configurations that come with Rubocop.
+To get started, installing this gem to your laptop with the following command:

 ```
 gem install rubocop